-A Club burgee, which must also be worn flown if the member’s yacht is wearing the Undefaced Blue Ensign, and is available from the Secretary Commodore.
+A Club Burgee, which must also be worn if the member’s yacht is wearing the Undefaced Blue Ensign, and is available from the Secretary.
 Blue Ensigns, Club Ties, Car Badges are also available from the Secretary.
-Commodore.
 Many more items will follow on our Online Shop which is currently under development.

 FAMOUS PAST MEMBERS